-No matter what kind of cuisine we make, most of us, at one point or another, will be frying food.
-It doesn't matter what food it is, it all starts out the same way - with a pan of hot oil.
-It's easy enough to pour oil into a pan, but how do you know when the oil is hot enough?
-Not everyone has access to a kitchen thermometer, or one that will read that high of a temperature.
+No matter what the cuisine, they all include some dishes that require frying.
+Whether it's meat, seafood or vegetables, it all starts out the same way, with a pan of hot oil.
+It's easy enough to just pour oil into a pan but how do you know when the oil is hot enough?
+It's obviously easier if you have a kitchen thermometer but, it's possible to get it right without one as well.

-Ideally, the oil temperature for frying should be between 350-365 degrees.
+The ideal oil temperature for most frying is between 350-365 degrees.